AzureCosmosDB/CosmosAIGraph/docs/understanding_the_code.md

 Class DBService inherits from class BaseDBService.
 Which one is used at runtime is determined by the **CAIG_GRAPH_SOURCE_TYPE** environment variable.
 If the value is "cosmos_nosql" then the Cosmos DB NoSQL API is used.
-If the value is "cosmos_vcore" then the Cosmos DB Mongo vCore API is used.

 Class **EntitiesService** also inherits from BaseDBService, and is used to read a configuration document which lists the entity names in your system.
 These